Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: INTRODUCTION

 Trained on a wide range of text data from the internet, Large Language Models (LLMs) have exhibited exciting improvement in their generalization capabilities \citep{openai2023gpt4,touvron2023llama2} and widespread application in various domains such as finance \citep{wu2023bloomberggpt}, law \citep{nguyen2023brief}, and healthcare industry \citep{thirunavukarasu2023large}.
 While LLMs have showcased impressive potential, a rising concern is that they can also be maliciously utilized to generate content deviating from human values (e.g., harmful responses and illegal suggestions) \citep{hazell2023large,kang2023exploiting} due to the substantial amount of undesirable material existing in their training data.

 To tackle this issue, a line of research focuses on aligning LLMs with human preferences and preventing them from producing inappropriate content \citep{ouyang2022training,bai2022constitutional,go2023aligning,korbak2023pretraining}.
 These alignments typically adopt reinforcement learning from human feedback \citep{ouyang2022training} and AI feedback \citep{bai2022constitutional} to fine-tune LLMs for alignments with human values.
 Despite these efforts, an emerging class of jailbreak attacks can still bypass the alignment and elicit harmful responses from LLMs \citep{yuan2023gpt,shen2023anything,wei2023jailbroken,zou2023universal}.
 These alignment-breaking attacks manually craft adversarial prompts by designing elaborate role-play \citep{shen2023anything} or simply asking the LLM to give the response starting with ``Absolutely!
 Here's" \citep{wei2022chain}.
 Moreover, automatic jailbreak prompt generation methods have also been developed through dialogue encryption \citep{yuan2023gpt} or the combination of greedy and gradient-based search methods \citep{zou2023universal}.
 Figure \ref{fig:case} shows an example that a malicious question appended with an adversarial prompt could successfully break the safety alignment.
-Recently, \citep{zou2023universal} have demonstrated that jailbreak attempts could be highly effective and transferable across different LLMs.
+Recently, \citet{zou2023universal} have demonstrated that jailbreak attempts could be highly effective and transferable across different LLMs.
 This phenomenon suggests that existing safety alignment is far from robust to defend against carefully crafted adversarial prompts.